-While The Gap clothing store chain may have made khaki slacks a must have in the late 1990s, khaki colored clothes have been a part of Euro-American life for many, many years.
-Unfortunately, khaki dye is not always stable and treating stains can leave spots and discoloration.
+While The Gap clothing store chain may have made khaki slacks a must-have in the late 1990s, khaki-colored clothes have been a part of Euro-American life for many, many years.
+Unfortunately, the khaki dye is not always stable and treating stains can leave spots and discoloration.
 What's a khaki lover to do?

 If you have khaki items that are heavily stained and feel that you must clean them right away without testing, it is best to soak the entire garment in the cleaning solution of choice.
 If discoloration happens, it will be evenly distributed over the fabric.

 Most commercial laundry detergents contain optical brighteners that absorb ultraviolet light and reflect visible blue light to make your clothing appear whiter and brighter.
 If khaki garments have unstable dyes and use a detergent with optical brighteners, you will get spots that reflect light differently and can even look pink or blue.

 Other culprits for the blotches that can appear on khaki clothes are medications containing peroxide, tooth-whitening toothpaste and products, chlorine from the pool, or even acidic foods (citrus juices).
 Staining from these products can even happen in the dirty clothes hamper through contact with other fabrics.
 These products contain bleaching agents that either remove color or cause it to change.
 For instance, benzoyl peroxide found in acne medications affects blue dyes.
 Since khaki is created by combining red and green dyes (green is created by combining blue and yellow dyes), the product affects the blue dye and leaves orange stains on khaki.

 The body chemistry of some people’s sweat seems to oxidize the dyes of some khaki fabrics, leaving mysterious stains.
 These stains are usually in very specific areas such as those prone to exposure to excessive sweating.